FinbarArgus/circulatory_autogen/README.md

 inp_vessels: 1:inferior vena cava, 2:superior vena cava, 3:pulmonary vein
 out_vessels: 1:aorta, 2:pulmonary artery

+If the pulmonary vessels aren't included, a simple 2 vessel pulmonary system will be used.

 The aim is to combine the autogeneration of a circulatory system structure graph from an image with this code to completely automate the creation of circulatory system models from images.